mariaedwards/a11y/README.md

 ## Accessibility conferences and events in 2021

-If you want to learn more about digital accessibility and stay up-to-date on the latest advancements, wins, guides, etc., consider attending the [Accessibility Conferences and Events • Digital A11Y](https://www.digitala11y.com/accessibility-conferences-events/)
+If you want to learn more about digital accessibility and stay up-to-date on the latest advancements, wins, guides, etc., consider attending [Accessibility Conferences and Events • Digital A11Y](https://www.digitala11y.com/accessibility-conferences-events/)

 ## Accessibility testing tools (for designers)